roman-milk/roman-milk.github.io/black-cock.md

  "Do you enjoy it?"
 I asked.

  "Do you?" he countered, looking at me for the first time.
-Report_Story #4